ErnstBlancas/PRmaps/README.md

  - The number of bins used to divide the space and calculate the heatmap is defined with `--heatmap_xy x y`.
  - The range of the colorbar could be set with:
    - `--robust True` the range is fixed according to the maximum and the minimum
-   - `--robust False` in this case the range must be specified with `--heatmap_range min max`
+   - `--robust False` in this case the maximum must be specified with `--heatmap_max max`
  - The interpolation method use for smooth the heatmap could be specified with `--interpolation_method method_name`.
 The methods that could be use are from [Matplotlib `.inshow(interpolation)`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.imshow.html)
  - The colormap used in the plots could be changed with `--cmap name`.
 The colour schemes available are from [Matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html)